Romance and Classical Studies

 Bowling Green State University

 Bowling Green, OH 43403-0215

-The policy of the Department of Romance and Classical Studies is to begin reviewing applications in late February and to award financial aid to qualified students as applications are completed and while positions remain available.
-We will begin reviewing completed applications on February 15, and will continue to accept and review applications from qualified candidates on a rolling basis until enrollment is full.
+The policy of the Department of Romance and Classical Studies is to begin reviewing completed applications on February 15, and to continue reviewing later applications on a rolling basis until enrollment is full.